Find out what some of our graduates are doing today in pursuing their successful careers.

 A malfunctioning coolant system can cause a radiator to be badly corroded or full of plugging internal deposits.
 People might think a radiator failed, when really the incorrect coolant was used.

-Car coolant is one of the subjects covered in the Automotive Engines Service & Repair course in UTI's Automotive mechanic program.
-Students of all skill levels in the program learn the knowledge they need to become an entry-level auto technician for a variety of employers.1
+Car coolant is one of the subjects covered in UTI's Automotive Technology program.
+Students of all skill levels in the program learn the knowledge they need to become entry-level auto technicians for a variety of employers.1

 “The UTI program affords many opportunities for an aspiring technician,” Omar says.
-“The tools, knowledge and experience needed to be successful in any facet of the automotive or diesel industry are present and available at any of the UTI campuses.”
+“The tools, knowledge and experience needed … in any facet of the automotive or diesel industry are present and available at any of the UTI campuses.”

 Contact UTI for automotive school information online or call (800) 834-7308 to talk with a representative.